jgero/dotfiles/README.md

 ## Setup

+- create all directories like `.local/bin` in the home directory
 - create symlinks with stow
 - create missing `.env` files in systemd directory with contents of this
   structure: